VMatrix1900/draft-service-metadata-in-BGP-LS/draft-ls-idr-bgp-ls-service-metadata.md

 {: #fig-Prefix-SID title="Prefix-SID TLV format"}

 - Type: 1158, identify the Prefix SID Attribute.
-- Length: the total number of the octets of the value field.
+- Length: the total number of octets of the value field.
 - Value: contains Prefix SID sub-TLV.

 ### Color Attribute TLV {#color}

 Color is used to indicate the service level.
-For example, different site may have different level of service capability which is taken into account of by the controller when calculate the path to the egress router.
+For example, different sites may have different levels of service capability which is taken into account by the controller when calculating the path to the egress router.
 More details can be added in the future revision.

 The TLV format(shown in {{fig-Color}}) is similar to the BGP Color Extended Community defined in {{RFC9012}}.